 - 1 12–ounce can (1 1/2 cups) Coca-Cola or Pepsi

 - Maraschino cherries, for garnishing

 - Add grenadine to a tall glass.

-- Add ice cubes – filling the glass halfway full.
+- Add ice cubes – fill the glass halfway full.

-- Pour in the soda pop.
+- Pour soda pop over the ice.
 Stir briefly to combine.

 - Garnish with stemmed maraschino cherries.